A-Z Accommodation Glossary

 Faculty to assist with a plan to write on an alternate day and request that the student complete an exam confidentiality form addressing academic integrity (based on faculty discretion).

-Text-to-speech literacy support software converts online text into spoken voice output which "reads" aloud to students who have difficulty understanding, retaining and processing written information, and/or who more easily process and understand material that is spoken aloud to them.
+Text-to-speech is a literacy support software converts digital text into spoken audio output using speech synthesis that "reads" aloud to students who have difficulty understanding, retaining and processing written information, and/or who more easily process and understand material that is spoken aloud to them.

-Students and faculty are free to enjoy the benefits of Read&Write on Windows PCs, Macs, Google Chrome devices, iPad & Android tablets.
+Students, staff and faculty are free to enjoy the benefits of Read&Write on the desktop platform of your choice (Windows, Mac & Chrome).
 Trent’s licensing covers any and all devices for unrestricted access to all of Read&Write's premium features.
+More information on Read&Write and how to access the software can be found on our Read&Write page.

 To maintain academic integrity, a student not is allowed on any electronic device that connects to the internet while writing in-person tests or exams at the CAT/DEC, unless specified to the class by the faculty member.